moby/moby/README.md

 ### Create issues...

-Any significant improvement should be documented as a github issue before anybody start working on it.
+Any significant improvement should be documented as [a github issue](https://github.com/dotcloud/docker/issues) before anybody starts working on it.

 ### ...but check for existing issues first!